 What is Coral?

 Coral is considered an organic gemstone stone because it originates from the hardened tissue of a Coral Polyp.
-Corals are marine animals, which are found in tropical oceans, they are an important in the support and creation of ocean reefs.
+Corals are marine animals, which are found in tropical oceans, they are important in the support and creation of ocean reefs.
 Corals produce a hard skeleton made from calcium carbonate secretions.
 This hardened skeleton is what is collected and used to form the gemstone.

 Coral is found in many different colors.
 It has become difficult collect many of the varieties due to the diminishing populations of coral.
 Coral reefs have become an endangered ecosystem and are strictly regulated.
 Some types of coral have been brought inland for farming and commercial use.
 One of the most modern and now commonly seen today is Chinese white coral, which is stained red for a more natural look.
 This processed coral is shipped all over the world for jewel crafting and other arts.